COLM-org/Website/cfp.md

 ### Style Files and Templates

-To prepare your submission to COLM 2024, please use the LaTeX style files provided at:
+To prepare your submission to COLM 2025, please use the LaTeX style files provided at:

 [https://github.com/COLM-org/Template/archive/refs/tags/2025.zip](https://github.com/COLM-org/Template/archive/refs/tags/2025.zip)

+## Reciprocal Reviewing

+COLM 2025 has two reciprocal reviewing requirements: a 'per-submission' requirement, and a 'per-reviewer' requirement.
+The submission form will allow submitters to designate an author to fulfill the per-submission requirement, or to indicate that the submission is exempt from the requirement.
+Any author with 4 or more submissions will automatically be added to the reviewer pool, unless they are already part of the program committee or the COLM organization.
+More information about this requirement and its rationale is available in our [FAQ](/faq).

 ## Guides and Policies